 At Annual Town Meeting, May 17, 2010 the Town voted to establish the Ames Historic District (the District) in the North Easton Village.
 The District included the H.H.
 Richardson buildings, the structures that comprised the historic Shovel Shops mill complex, and the Gate Lodge.
 The District was expanded at Annual Town Meeting on May 20, 2013.
 Commercial structures and and residents along Oliver Street and Main Street were added.

 Click here for the Historical Commission's Local Historic District Rules and Regulations

 Click here for the fee schedule

-Click here for the final Study Report for the expansion of the Ames Historic District
+Click here for the final Study Report for the 2010 Establishment of the Ames Local Historic District

-Click here to see a map of the expanded Ames Historic District.
+Click here to see a Map of the Expanded Ames Local Historic District

 To view the original study report, map and the Ames Local Historic District Bylaw please visit the Town's Minutes on Demand page and click Historical Commission.